JhaoZ/reddit-misinformation-classifier/README.md

 A classifier that determines if a Reddit post has COVID misinformation in it.

+libraries needed:

+Sklearn,
+Pandas,
+Numpy

 Used in an AP Research project study that examined misinformation transmission on Reddit.
+Achieved 82% accuracy.